-What makes the Populous design process different?
+What makes our design process different?

 Designing some of the largest and most complex projects in the world changes how you perceive time.
 Olympic cities are selected a decade or more before the games start.
 Airports, convention centers and stadiums can take just as long to plan and realize.
 Whatever technology is in use today will look tired or, even worse, obsolete, by opening day.